NativeScript/docs-v7/docs/core-concepts/application-lifecycle.md

         console.log("applicationDidBecomeActive: " + application)
     }
 }
-ios.delegate = MyDelegate;
+Application.ios.delegate = MyDelegate;
 platformNativeScriptDynamic().bootstrapModule(AppModule);

 ```
 {% endangular %}
-> **Note**: If you’re using TypeScript in your NativeScript apps, you need to install the [tns-platform-declarations plugin](https://www.npmjs.com/package/tns-platform-declarations) to add typings for native iOS APIs such as `UIApplicationDelegate`.
+> **Note**: If you’re using TypeScript in your NativeScript apps, you need to install the [@nativescript/types plugin](https://www.npmjs.com/package/@nativescript/types) to add typings for native iOS APIs such as `UIApplicationDelegate`.

 ## Persist and Restore Application Settings